 Sergio, who hails from Argentina, has contributed numerous articles on rare and interesting machines.
 He tends to react with some embarrassment if referred to as an historian, so let's just say he's an ardent and thorough multilingual researcher.

-Murray Barnard has developed one of the most venerable motorcycle sites on the internet, which includes a detailed listing of most Russian and almost all known Australian marques.
+Murray Barnard has developed one of the most venerable motorcycle sites on the internet, which includes a detailed listing of veteran Russian and almost all known Australian marques.

 Contributed many articles on NSU and other marques written mostly in the 1990s.